cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 Status:
-- predicted despawn, server doesn't despawn, rollback: no unit tests, tested in an example that it works.
+- predicted despawn, server doesn't despawn, rollback: no unit tests but tested in an example that it works.
+  - TODO: this needs to be improved!
+See note below.
+  - NOTE: the way it works now is not perfect.
+We rely on getting a rollback (where we can see that the confirmed entity does not match the fact that the predicted entity was despawned).
+However we only initiate rollbacks on receiving server updates, and it's possible that we are not receiving any updates because the confirmed entity is not changing, or because of packet loss!
+    One option would be that `predicted_despawn` sends a message `Re-Replicate(Entity)` to the server, which will answer back by replicating the entity again.
+Let's wait to see how big of an issue this is first.
-- predicted despawn, server despawns, we should not rollback but instead despawn both confirmed/predicted when the server despawn gets replicated: no unit tests, tested in an example that it works
+- predicted despawn, server despawns, we should not rollback but instead despawn both confirmed/predicted when the server despawn gets replicated: no unit tests but tested in an example that it works
-  - NOTE: doesn't seem to work 100% of the time?

 OPTION B: despawn the confirmed entity and wait for that to be replicated